-8.52 prnt
+8.55 prnt

-This keyword is used to print the contents of a set or the definition of other entities.
+This keyword is used to print entity-definitions.
 The following entities are known:

-Nodes n, Elements e, Faces f, Points p, Lines l, Surfaces s, Bodies b, Nurb Surfaces S, Nurb Lines L, Sets se and Sequences sq prnt se prnt sq to see all known sequential sets.
-To see the contents of a specific set, type prnt se setName
+Nodes n, Elements e, Faces f, Points p, Lines l, Surfaces s, Bodies b, Nurb Surfaces S, Nurb Lines L, Sets se and Sequences sq prnt se prnt sq to see all known sequential sets (sequences).
+Wildcards (\) can be used to search for setnames of a certain expression.
+In this case all sets matching the expression will be listed: